What are the FDA Labeling Requirements for Cosmetic Products?

 The information below will help you understand those guidelines and ensure your product is providing consumers with the necessary information they need to stay safe and healthy.

 Keep in mind, this is not a comprehensive guide for labeling your cosmetic products, so we strongly encourage you to spend more time familiarizing yourself with FDA’s regulations after reading this article.
+When you're ready, browse our popular cosmetic labels.

 How are cosmetics regulated?